Loading…

 If you have been involved in an arrangement which HMRC considers to be tax avoidance, we can provide an independent view of the arrangement, the benefit of reaching a settlement with HMRC, and the likelihood of success should you decide to disagree with HMRC and proceed (ultimately) to a hearing before the Tribunal.

-Seeking such advice is now more important than ever, following the recently introduced legislation that prevents individuals from citing advice received from interested parties (such as the promoter) as a defence, should HMRC challenge the arrangement and seek penalties in relation to any unpaid tax.
+Seeking such independent advice is now more important than ever, as legislation is in place to prevent individuals from using advice received from interested parties (such as the promoter) as a defence, should HMRC challenge the arrangement and seek penalties in relation to any unpaid tax.

 If you would like to have an initial discussion with a member of our award-winning Tax Investigations & Dispute Resolution team, please call +44 020 7710 3389.